RicStrong/ResumeSimilarityScanner/README.md

 # ResumeSimilarityScanner

+Big thank you to the 'Computer Science' youtube channel for the tutorial for this

 This is a very simple notebook for comparing two documents

 It uses CountVectorizer and cosine similarity to determine the percentage similarity of the documents